 Luckily, the food delivers, too, and overall Carbone is a lot of fun, even if you’re not using it to entertain someone who lives in a state that doesn’t touch water.
 It’s a great spot for a once-in-a-year special occasion, especially if the whole family is coming.
 Just know that it’s still one of the toughest tickets in town.

 Better hope you can snag a reservation, Cruiser.

 The meatballs are a must order at Carbone, as they should be at any self-respecting red sauce Italian restaurant.
 They’re big and shareable and just like your captain said, you look hungry.

 A classic caesar salad prepared tableside and made up of simple but excellent ingredients.
 We’d eat this thing if they prepared it in a trash can behind the restaurant.
 So good.

 Want to know what to order at Carbone?
 There are a lot of options on this menu, and most of them are really damn good.
 But if you don’t have this spicy rigatoni on your table, you have officially failed the exam.
 This is the best thing on the menu and one of the best pasta dishes in the entire city.

 This thing is pricey ($60) and the size of most average New York City restaurant tables, but Carbone isn’t an average New York City restaurant, and you’re not here to save money.
 Figure out a buddy system and make a plan to finish it.

-All of the desserts at Carbone are classic, but this carrot cake is the can't-miss.
-It's also so dense and so big that it could double as a levee in the event of another hurricane.
+All of the desserts at Carbone are classic, but this carrot cake is the can’t-miss.
+It’s also so dense and so big that it could double as a levee in the event of a hurricane.
 Keep that in mind.